biobricks/level-tree-index/README.md

 If a function is used then the function will be passed a value from your database as the only argument.
 The `pathProp` function is expected to return a string or buffer that will be used to construct the path by joining multiple returned `pathProp` values with the `opts.sep` value as separator.
 The `parentProp` function is expected to return the key in `db` of the parent.

-`opts.sep` can be a buffer of a string.
+`opts.sep` can be a buffer of a string and is used as a separator to construct the path to each node in the tree.

+If `opts.listen` is true then level-tree-index will listen to operations on db and automatically update the index.
+Otherwise the index will only be updated when .put/.del/batch is called directly on the level-tree-index instance.
+This option is ignored when `opts.levelup` is true.

-If levelup is true then a levelup instance will be returned with all of the standard levelup API + the level-tree-index API.
-All calls to .put, .del or .batch will
+If `opts.levelup` is true then instead of a level-tree-index instance a levelup instance will be returned with all of the standard levelup API + the level-tree-index API.
+All calls to .put, .del or .batch will operate on the database given as the `db` argument and only call their callbacks once the tree index has been updated.

 Limitations when using `levelup:true`: